Dear readers of ADxS.org, please forgive the disruption.

 • Better executive functions of the PFC

-• More sensitive to stress (high dopamine levels (only) in the PFC already at rest, significant dopamine increase (only) in the PFC already at mild stress)122
+• More sensitive to stress (high dopamine level (only) in the PFC even at rest, significant increase in dopamine (only) in the PFC even under mild stress)134

-• Consequently, probably worse effect of amphetamine drugs (deterioration of working memory by AMP at high stress)123.
-We suspect that the result is likely to be transferable to MPH.
+• As a result, the effect of amphetamine medication was probably worse (deterioration of working memory due to AMP under high stress)135.
+We suspect that the result may be transferable to MPH.

 • More anxious and